 5- Automated CAD Drawings

-Some high end product configurators are capable of interfacing with AutoCAD, Solid Works, Inventory and any of a group of other common CAD packages being used today.
+Some high-end product configurators are capable of interfacing with AutoCAD, Solid Works, Inventor, and any of a group of other common CAD packages being used today.
 This feature allows the product configurator to call the CAD software, pass the attribute values and generate shop drawings, approval drawings, quote drawings ... automatically.

 The engineering team in your business will need to create these drawings.
 The CAD software needs some capabilities to parametrically change the drawings (basically stretch and adjust the drawing based on measurements) - but most engineers and CAD software support that.
 Not all product configurators allow this kind of feature.